grigoryvp/vscode-language-xi/README.md

 <img src="https://raw.githubusercontent.com/grigoryvp/vscode-language-xi/master/doc/md_to_xi_src.png" width="256">
 <img src="https://raw.githubusercontent.com/grigoryvp/vscode-language-xi/master/doc/md_to_xi_dst.png" width="256">

+Extension provides a single command **extension.xi.lookup** that is binded to the **ctrl+k x** by default.
+This command brings file search for the directory with xi files, which is **~/.xi** by default and can be changed via the **xi.lookupPath** configuration option.
+It assumes workflow where if you are in any VSCode project and want to consult your personal knowledge base or add something to it, you hit "ctrl+k x", enter part of file name and open corresponding file for read and update.
+For example, writing some Python source code you want to remind yourself about API nuances.
+You know, that you store programming languages API records in files named "language_api.xi", so you hit "ctrl+k x", enter "python_a" that narrows search to "python_api.xi", hit enter, open file, check your notes and return to your code.

 ## Paragraph

 Simplest building block of a knowledge base, first paragraph line is prefixed